What are the impacts of Nitrogen Pollution?

 Do you know that the laughing gas is nitrous oxide which is used in hospitals and dental clinics as an anesthetic for removing or reducing pain and for surgeries?
-It is also used in motor racing to increase the power of engine and speed of the vehicle.
-It is also a known as green house gas and as an air pollutant.
+It is also used in motor racing to increase the power of the engine and speed of the vehicle.
+It is also known as a greenhouse gas and as an air pollutant.
 According to the weight it has nearly 300 times more impact than carbon dioxide.

 For generating explosives like dynamite, nitro-glycerine in liquid form is used.
 Nitric acid is used in the production of fertilizers and is a strong acid.
 Ammonia is also used as a fertilizer which is also another form of nitrogen compound.